Thomas Baruzzi

 Background

-T. Baruzzi was born in Italy but has lived equal amounts of years in Japan, Hong Kong, the United State and the UK, spending some time in the Netherlands as well.
+T. Baruzzi was born in Italy but has lived in Japan, Hong Kong, the United State, the UK, and the Netherlands.
 He began his undergraduate studies in Physics at the Honors College of Stony Brook University, switching over to Cognitive Science at the University of Edinburgh.
-He completed his MA in Philosophy at the University of Amsterdam and is currently a PhD researcher in Philosophy and Black Male Studies (BMS) at the University of Edinburgh, and accredited Tutor.
+He completed his MA in Philosophy at the University of Amsterdam and is currently an accredited tutor and PhD researcher in Philosophy and Black Male Studies (BMS) at the University of Edinburgh, and accredited Tutor.

-His creative concerns outside of academia revolve around creative writing, recording music, and photography.
+Outside of academia, he deals with writing, recording music, and amateur digital photography.
 Selected projects include:

 • (2025) “Every Man (Todo Homem)” - Rafael Augusto & Thomas Baruzzi [Portuguese-Italian Song Cover]